gta-pong/libreofficejavascript/README.md

-# LibreOffice JavaScript Macros & Guides
+# LibreOffice JavaScript Macros & Documentation

-LibreOffice JavaScript Macros & Guides
+## The Problem
+- Zero documentation for writing LibreOffice macros in JavaScript <br/>
+- Zero code samples of macros in JavaScript <br/>
+- Takes several hours to download the Guides from libreoffice.org

+## The Solution
 This repo was created for anyone looking to <br/>
 a) Write LibreOffice macros in JavaScript<br/>
+b) Find, read, and contribute to a knowledgebase on LibreOffice macros in JavaScript
-b) Download the LibreOffice PDF guides from a faster server
+c) Download the LibreOffice PDF guides from a faster server (Fastly - GitHub's CDN)

 ## Focus: